simone-contorno/tesi/README.md

 [Go to Installation, Configuration and Execution](#installation)

 ### Tutorial (example)
-A small tutorial to run a module and check if it terminate unexpectedly.<br>
+A small tutorial to run a module and check if it terminates unexpectedly.<br>
 [Go to Tutorial (example)](#tutorial)

 ### Acknowledgments